Nova1545/gnome-shell-extension-customreboot/README.md

 Alternate Option:
 1. Download from [releases](https://github.com/Nova1545/gnome-shell-extension-customreboot/releases)
-2. Open a terminal where you downloaded the extension to and run `gnome-extensions install customreboot@nova1545.shell-extension.zip`
+2. Open a terminal where you downloaded the extension to and run (Add `--force` if updating) `gnome-extensions install customreboot@nova1545.shell-extension.zip`

+#### (Post-Install) Set Boot loader options
+Open the extensions settings and choose from `efibootmgr` (default), `grub`, and `systemd-boot`.
+The extension will try all enabled boot loaders in the order show in the settings window, until one is found that works.

 ## Systemd-boot